d12frosted/elpa-mirror/gnu/denote-readme.txt

   option, there are cases where an ad-hoc method is the appropriate one ([The denote-prompts option]).

-  To this end, Denote provides the following convenience interactive commands for note creation:
+  To this end, Denote provides the following interactive convenience commands for note creation.
+They all work by appending a new prompt to the existing `denote-prompts'.

   Create note by specifying file type
         The `denote-type' command creates a note while prompting for a file type.

-        This is the equivalent to calling `denote' when `denote-prompts' is set to `'(file-type title keywords)'.
+        This is the equivalent of calling `denote' when `denote-prompts' has the `file-type' prompt appended to its existing prompts.
 In practical terms, this lets you produce, say, a note in Markdown even though you normally write in Org ([Standard note creation]).

         The `denote-create-note-using-type' is an alias of
         `denote-type'.